shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise1.md

             > **Note:** You can either **Add single item** at a time or **Add multiple items** in one go.
 There is also an option to provide Hyper-V host/cluster details through **Import CSV**.

-28. The appliance will validate the connection to the Hyper-V hosts/clusters added and show the **Validation status** in the table against each host/cluster
+28. The appliance will validate the connection to the Hyper-V hosts/clusters added and show the **Validation successful** in the table against each host/cluster

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the successful validation of the configured discovery source.](Images/HOL1-EX1-S25.png "Discovery source - validation successful")